OfficeDev/Microsoft-Teams-Samples/samples/app-identity-linking-with-sso/nodejs/README.md

     ✔ Access Token
 14. Navigate to the **Certificates & secrets**.
 In the Client secrets section, click on "+ New client secret".
 Add a description(Name of the secret) for the secret and select “Never” for Expires.
 Click "Add".
 Once the client secret is created, copy its value, it need to be placed in the appsettings.json.

-15. Create a Bot Registration
+15. Create a Azure Bot Service
-   In Azure portal, create a [Bot Framework registration resource](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=csharp%2Caadv2).
+   In Azure portal, create a [Azure Bot service.](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=csharp%2Caadv2).

    - Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)